NERC-CEH/hydro-pe/README.md

 # Package contents

-This provides two scripts that can be called on the command line:
+This provides three scripts that can be called on the command line:

 - `make_pet` calculates potential evapotranspiration (PET) from meteorological data, optionally with an interception correction (PETI)
 - `mask_file` applies a land-sea mask to a file and fills in points that have been incorrectly categorised as sea with values from 'donor' land points
+- `combine_peti_components` combines monthly potential evapotranspiration (PET) and potential interception (PEI) rates to calculate daily PETI by scaling them in proportion to the amount of daily precipitation

 It also provides several libraries: